pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/environments.md

 Teams can have as many environments as they need to manage their complexity.

 {{% notes type="info" %}}
-The CLI examples below use the new standalone `esc` CLI.
-All of the same commands work with the `pulumi` CLI as well.
+The examples below use the new standalone `esc` CLI, but all `esc` subcommands are available in the `pulumi` CLI as well.
+The `pulumi` CLI also has native support for ESC environments via `pulumi preview` and `pulumi up`.
+See the [Using with Pulumi IaC](#using-with-pulumi-iac) documentation for details.

-While `pulumi` primary focus is Infrastructure-as-Code (IaC) scenarios, `esc` can be used in many more scenarios and is not limited to IaC alone.

-But `pulumi` has first class support for ESC environments!
-Stacks can import environments and work natively with `pulumi up` and `pulumi preview`.
 {{% /notes %}}

 ## Create a new environment